 3. College of Lore (Bard)

 The College of Lore is one of two options open to bards of third level in the Player’s Handbook.
-Where the College of Valor focuses on your character’s hand-to-hand combat skills, the College of Lore sends your bard further down the ‘jack of all trades’ path and reflects many of the most popular interpretations of the class, whether flamboyant performers, wizened storytellers or complete chancers.
+Where the College of Valor focuses on hand-to-hand combat skills, the College of Lore sends your character further down the ‘jack of all trades’ path and reflects many of the most popular interpretations of the bard class in 5E, whether flamboyant performers, wizened storytellers or complete chancers.

 The subclass is also powerful in Dungeons & Dragons 5E: not only can you add three more skill proficiencies onto your character sheet at third level, but you can upgrade your bardic inspiration dice to be used actively thanks to Cutting Words, which lets you subtract the number rolled from enemies’ attack rolls, ability checks or damage rolls, thanks to the distracting nature of your insults.
 It’s also a fun opportunity to roleplay some trash-talking and vent any DM frustrations you may have.